-The USAF aims to acquire around 100 of the nuclear and conventionally capable stealth B-21s for the long-range strike and nuclear deterrence platforms.
+The service aims to acquire around 100 of the nuclear and conventionally capable stealth B-21s for their long-range strike and nuclear deterrence capabilities.

 “We continue to achieve B-21 production milestones; through digital engineering and open architecture design, we are getting an agile strategic deterrent that delivers a decisive response as required,” said Air Force Global Strike Command commander Gen. Thomas Bussiere.